elishevaelbaz/project-manager-client/README.md

 - description
 - assignee
 - category (via dropdown and drag-and-drop)
-- position within a category (drag-and-drop)
+- position within a category (via drag-and-drop)
 - labels

 Images can also be added to tasks as attachments